 Now you are reaching the perfect state of mind to start visualising what you would like to achieve, and that means deciding how you would like to feel in months to come.
 You can visualise yourself having achieved that new state.

 Repeat this exercise every day during your February month and let us know what it does for you via our Instagram or Facebook page.

 Sophrology is a self-development technique for self-development and stress management that can really help you in creating a plan for the year ahead.
 You can get good results from learning the Sophrology techniques for your daily life and quickly notice a positive difference after a few sessions.

 Feel confident that, with the right tools, you can create the best life for yourself with Sophrology.

-A nice way to start your Sophrology journey can be, for example, to join a group class.
+A nice way to start your Sophrology journey can be, for example, to join a group class or start with our Sophrology Online Course ‘Relax, Reset & Overcome Stress.
 In this way, you can access a ready-made support system of like-minded people.
 You can find a list of events on the website including our group sessions and one-to-one sessions.

 One-to-one sessions are great if you prefer to learn on a one-on-one basis and at your own pace or want to address a specific issue.
 We also do Skype sessions.

 The BeSophro clinics can help you implement your 10 minutes of meditation a day and give you support to stick to your holistic new year’s resolutions with tailored exercises to tackle a specific area in your life you want to work on or simply lower your stress levels.